Medical Assistant Externship Insights

 Learning the Role

 A big part of the job is all about communication.
-The authority with which you carry yourself, and the empathy you bring to patient interactions cannot be taught in a lecture.
+The authority with which you carry yourself and the empathy you bring to patient interactions cannot be taught in a lecture.
 They’re skills, critical to the position, that you can only learn in your Medical Assistant externship.
 As you practice and observe the professionals around you, you can understand the interpersonal aspects of the work- and become good at them.
 When you begin your externship, you will feel like a student.
 However, by the time you leave, you can expect to feel like you fit the role.

 Gaining Confidence

-As a result of this experience, you can expect to feel confident in your abilities in becoming a Medical Assistant.
+As a result of this experience, you can expect to feel confident in your abilities to become a Medical Assistant.
 Self-confidence is a huge part of any healthcare job and is often challenging for educators since it can’t be learned in a textbook or seminar.
 Gaining confidence in your ability to perform administrative and clinical duties requires practice, life experience, and supportive supervision.
 It requires…an externship!
 Here, you won’t just learn how to be a Medical Assistant, you can become one.

 At the Allen School of Health Sciences, we’re committed to preparing our Medical Assistant students for work as soon as they graduate, which is why externships are such a critical portion of our curriculum.
 Contact the Allen School today!
-We are enrolling now for our classes starting soon!
+We are enrolling now for our classes, which will start soon!
 We cannot wait for you to become part of the Allen School family.
 Visit www.allenschool.edu to learn more.

 -Allen School